-Sometimes we also speak of the depth of an architecture: SL FNNs with fixed topology imply a problem-independent maximal problem depth bounded by the number of non-input layers.
-Certain SL RNNs with fixed weights for all connections except those to output units (Jaeger, 2001; Maass et al., 2002; Jaeger, 2004; Schrauwen et al., 2007) have a maximal problem depth of 1, because only the final links in the corresponding CAPs are modifiable.
-In general, however, RNNs may learn to solve problems of potentially unlimited depth.
+Sometimes we also speak of the depth of an architecture: SL FNNs with fixed topology imply a problem-independent maximal problem depth, typically the number of non-input layers.
+Similar for certain SL RNNs (Maass et al., 2002; Jaeger, 2001, 2004) with fixed weights for all connections except those to output units-their maximal problem depth is 1, because only the final links in the corresponding CAPs are modifiable.